dapplebeforedawn/Markmotron-OS/README.markdown

 ## What's required of my scripts

-- The need to be valid coffeescript.
+- They need to be valid coffeescript.
 - The markmotron contract:  When it's time for scripts to self-reload your script should know now to clean up by registering for `Markmotron`'s `destroy` event.
 For example:

   ````